code-423n4/2022-08-frax/README.md

 # Building and Testing

-- First copy `sample.env` to `.env` and fill in archival node URLs as well as a mnemonic (hardhat only)
+- First copy `.env.sample` to `.env` and fill in archival node URLs as well as a mnemonic (hardhat only)
+- To download needed modules run `npm install`
 - This repository contains scripts to compile and test using both Hardhat and Foundry
-    - Compile
+- To run foundry tests you will need to [make sure foundry is installed](https://book.getfoundry.sh/getting-started/installation)
+- Install foundry submodules `git submodule init && git submodule update`

+Compilation

 - `forge build`
 - `npx hardhat compile`

-    - Testing
+Testing

-        - `source .env && forge test --fork-url $MAINNET_URL --fork-block-number $DEFAULT_FORK_BLOCK` (mainnet forking)
+- `source .env && forge test --fork-url $MAINNET_URL --fork-block-number $DEFAULT_FORK_BLOCK`
-        - `forge test` (without mainnet forking)

 # Known Issues

 ### Misconfigured Oracles

-- It is possible to misconfigure pairs and choose oracles and oracle normalization that do not match the assets
+- It is possible to misconfigure pairs and choose oracles and oracle normalization that do not match the assets or that cause prices to be invalid
 - Assume that oracles and normalization are properly configured

 ### Low borrow balance combined with low interest rates

-- When there is an exceptionally low borrow balance and a low interest rate, interest does not accrue
+- When there is an exceptionally low borrow balance and a low interest rate, interest does not accrue due to rounding

 ### Custom Deployment Misconfiguration